Why are the 2 TB/660 GB and the 1.3 TB/4 TB cards the same price?

 The key strengths are their ability to maintain cooler thermal performance and their extended read-write lifecycle.
 These attributes make the cards well suited to using the camera in extreme temperature environments, or applications where the single card will experience constant writing and re-writing.

-What are some use cases where the 2TB & 4TB High-Capacity media would be better suited?
+What are some use cases where the 1TB, 2TB, and 4TB High Capacity media would be better suited?

 Providing life expectancy on-par with existing RED MINI-MAG, these cards will offer the best balance of capacity and performance for most users.

 Can I convert my 660GB card into a 2TB or my 1.3TB into a 4TB?

 No, the configuration is set at manufacturing and cannot be changed after the media has been written to.